ChaoZhang173/1D-peloton/README.md

 # 1D-peloton

-This repository is used for developing 1D peloton code The 1D peloton code is used do quick analysis for pellet ablation in tokamaks.
+This repository is used for developing 1D peloton code.
+The 1D peloton code is used do quick analysis for pellet ablation in tokamaks.

 ## People: